devops329/devops/instruction/deliverable3Ci/deliverable3Ci.md

     };" > src/config.js
 ```

 Notice that we use the same temporary password that we supplied above.
 We can also provide some random `jwtSecret` since it will only be useful while testing.
 The tricky one is the factory `apiKey`.
-This needs to be the actual API Key given to you from JWT Headquarters so that your service uses to create pizza JWTs.
-However, you can't check it into GitHub because it will be visible to the world from your public directory.
-So we need to create a repository secret and then reference the secret in our workflow.
+This needs to be the actual API Key given to you from JWT Headquarters so that your service can create pizza JWTs.
+However, you can't check it into GitHub because it will be visible to the world.
+So you need to create a [repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and then reference the secret in your workflow.

-Using the GitHub Repository dashboard for your fork of `jwt-pizza-service` select the repository's settings and then `Secrets and variables | Actions`.
+Using the GitHub Repository dashboard for your fork of `jwt-pizza-service`, select the repository's settings and then `Secrets and variables | Actions`.
 Chose to create a `New repository secret`.

 ![Create repo secret](createRepoSecret.png)